All Episodes

 What he was doing with that comment was playing to his base, which is the conservative white voters in the Republican Party.

-He knows exactly what he's doing, and it's a way to differentiate himself, and he understands, even though he said today, I love the Hispanics, as he put it, even though he said that today, it's very clear that in criticizing uh Jeb for speaking Spanish, he was talking to his core constituency.
+And he understands, even though he said today, I love the Hispanics, as he put it, even though he said that today, it's very clear that in criticizing Jeb for speaking Spanish, he was talking to his core constituency.

 Now, in addition to saying this, Gloria Borger wanted to say something that she was interrupted, and I'm not sure she ever completed it.

-But during that press conference yesterday, Trump did come out and starts started speaking lovingly of Hispanics, all of those that he's known, all of those who have worked for him, uh, all of those who do great things.
+But during that press conference yesterday, Trump did come out and started speaking lovingly of Hispanics, all of those that he's known, all of those who have worked for him, all of those who do great things.

 He loves the Hispanics.